fachiny17/fachiny17/README.md

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at favourchisom.vercel.app(http://favourchisom.vercel.app)
 * ✉️  You can contact me at [iheanyifavour.ube3room312@gmail.com](mailto:iheanyifavour.ube3room312@gmail.com)
-* 🧠  I'm learning python, ai and ml
+* 🧠  I'm learning python, AI and ML
 * 🤝  I'm open to collaborating on I'm open to collaboration on projects or initiatives related to software development, AI/ML and renewable energy.
 If there's an opportunity where my skills can contribute, I would be happy to explore it further.

 <a href="https://www.github.com/fachiny17" target="_blank" rel="noreferrer"><img